 Q: How long does drug or alcohol detox take?

 A: Depending on the individual, the substances used and length of use, it can vary.
 Detox entails the cessation of substance intake which will bring on withdrawal symptoms.
-For alcohol detox, it can typically take 5 to 7 days but for people who have been living with alcoholism for a longer time, alcohol detox may take a solid 30 days to effectively rid the bottom of the toxins due to long-term consumption.
+For alcohol detox, it can typically take 5 to 7 days but for people who have been living with alcoholism for a longer time, alcohol detox may take a full 30 days to effectively rid the bottom of the toxins due to long-term consumption.